L3ad Solutions

 Takeaway

-Pull a keyword from Google Trends that looks hot, then cross-check it in Google Search Console filtered to your actual service area.
-If the volume doesn't match, it's national noise, not local opportunity.
+Pull a keyword from Google Trends that looks hot, then cross-check it in Search Console filtered to your service area.
+If the local volume doesn't match the national graph, it's noise, not opportunity.
+Validate demand where you actually serve before building around it.

 how to use google trends for local keyword research